ytdl-org/youtube-dl/README.md

 ###  Is your question about youtube-dl?

 It may sound strange, but some bug reports we receive are completely unrelated to youtube-dl and relate to a different or even the reporter's own application.
 Please make sure that you are actually using youtube-dl.
 If you are using a UI for youtube-dl, report the bug to the maintainer of the actual application providing the UI.
 On the other hand, if your UI for youtube-dl fails in some way you believe is related to youtube-dl, by all means, go ahead and report the bug.

+# COPYRIGHT

+youtube-dl is released into the public domain by the copyright holders.

+This README file was originally written by Daniel Bolton (<https://github.com/dbbolton>) and is likewise released into the public domain.